pawn002/blog/content/blog/working_with_creative_direction.md

 The most successful relationships I have with creative direction happen when we both recognize the same truth of a project.
 With that shared understanding, we can agree on what combination of compromises allows us to achieve our goals—whether that means adjusting the timeline, modifying the vision, or finding creative technical solutions.

 It's not about winning or losing.
 Their success doesn't have to come at the cost of my success, and my success doesn't have to come at the cost of theirs.
-Design architecture that serves both creative vision and technical constraints emerges from this mutual recognition.
+Product architecture that serves both creative vision and technical constraints emerges from this mutual recognition—the kind of systems integration work that bridges disciplines rather than privileging one over another.

 ## The Interaction Philosophy